yngwi/jml-tools/readme.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.

 ## Acknowledgments

-Thanks to @nashwaan for his excellent xml-js library and the
+Thanks to [@nashwaan](https://github.com/nashwaan) for his excellent xml-js library.